25 Greatest Canadian Albums of All Time

 Avoid repeating these Canadian insults in the Great White North!

 8. Glenn Gould – Bach: The Goldberg Variations (1955)

-Stories of Glenn Gould’s erratic behaviour—his disdain for audiences, incessant humming and extreme sensitivity to physical touch—can easily overshadow his music.
-If you want to understand his immense talent, start with this album.
-Recorded over a four-day period in New York, Bach: The Goldberg Variations sees the then-22-year-old singlehandedly bring Johann Sebastian Bach and Baroque music to the attention of casual listeners; the album sold 40,000 copies in five years.
-Decades later, Gould renounced his 1955 interpretation and recorded a slower version shortly before his death.
-Whichever recording you prefer, the original Bach: The Goldberg Variations is the perfect introduction to classical music.
+Stories of Glenn Gould’s erratic behaviour—his disdain for audiences and incessant humming, for starters—can easily overshadow his music.
+If you want to experience his immense talent, start with this album.
+Recorded over a four-day period in New York, Bach: The Goldberg Variations sees the then-22-year-old singlehandedly bring J.S.
+Bach and Baroque music to the attention of casual listeners; the album sold 40,000 copies in five years.
+Bach: The Goldberg Variations is the perfect introduction to classical music.

 Essential songs: “Aria” and “Variation 4”

 7. Broken Social Scene – You Forgot It in People (2001)

 You Forgot It in People’s sweeping evocations of love and growing up are as timeless as they come.
 “All of the time you wait, there’s something out there,” singer Brendan Canning whispers on “Stars and Sons,” hinting at the intense energy and musical creativity to follow.
 On You Forgot It in People, catharsis comes in the form of a raging saxophone in “Almost Crimes” and indecipherable voices in “Shampoo Suicide.”
 Broken Social Scene may not be Canada’s band, but at 20 members-strong, they’re undoubtedly Canada’s collective.

 Essential songs: “Stars and Sons,” “Anthems for a Seventeen-Year-Old Girl” and “Lover’s Spit”